Question

-You work on a consumer calling product that currently supports only one-to-one calls.
-You have access to the following tables:
+You work on a consumer calling product (think Messenger/WhatsApp-style voice) that currently supports only one-to-one voice calls.
+The team is considering whether to launch a group calling feature.
+You have access to the existing call logs and a daily-active-users table:

 -